-This must be done before the comb reaches the bottom of hive.
+This must be done before the comb reaches the bottom of the hive.

 Additional boxes need to be added to the bottom because Japanese honey bees build their comb from the top down.

-The next video explains how to add an additional box.
+The next video explains how to add a box.

-I was little bit late and the comb had reached the bottom.
+I was a little bit late.
+The comb had reached the bottom.
 I should have done this a few weeks earlier.
 Fortunately, this did not cause any problems in this case.

 A pile box hive does not have frames, so inspections are limited.

-It is almost same as a log hive or skep hive.
-There are 2 ways of inspecting.
+It is almost the same as a log hive or skep hive.
+There are two ways of inspecting.

 Firstly, you can look inside from the bottom.
 Secondly, you can observe the bees at the entrance of the hive.

 You can take a look inside the hive from the bottom.
-This is 2 weeks old colony of Japanese honeybees.
+This is two weeks old colony of Japanese honeybees.

 The next video shows an inspection of a healthy colony.
-There are many bees and combs are covered by bees.
+There are many bees, and the combs are covered by bees.

-On the other hand, the colony in next video has less bees.
+On the other hand, the colony in the next video has fewer bees.
 It does not have a queen bee, so this colony is dying.
 It is not common to combine a queenless colony with another colony.

 I check for the following things: